studiopengpeng/ASCOMETAL/wp-content/plugins/livemesh-siteorigin-widgets/readme.txt

 5. Livemesh SiteOrigin widgets in the Appearance > Widgets page.

 == Changelog ==

+= 1.4.4 =
+* Fixed - Admin notices were being removed due to a missing conditional statement.

+= 1.4.3 =
+* Fixed - Top padding and bottom padding field for various resolutions.

+= 1.4.2 =
+* Added - Compatibility with WordPress 4.6.
+* Added - Comparison table of Lite vs PRO version.

+= 1.4.1 =
+* Fixed - Display of titles for widgets
+* Fixed - Check for page id when displaying posts/pages in a grid to avoid infinite loop

+= 1.4 =
+* Added - Detailed documentation for all widgets
+* Added - Plugin options window for enabling all widgets in one go along with other options.
+* Added - Ability to enter Custom CSS in plugin options
+* Added - Default theme color option for widgets
+* Added - Support for lightweight Portfolio Post Type plugin.
+Jetpack custom post types module no longer recommended.
+* Fixed - The shortcodes not processed by accordion
+* Fixed - The grid heading was not being displayed
+* Some styling improvements and fixes

+= 1.3 =
+* New widgets - Flat style buttons and Icon List widget
+* New fields - Datepicker and Timepicker for developing SiteOrigin widgets
+* Fixed - Some themes squeeze the images in a Livemesh grid or Team widget.
+* Fixed - Couple of widgets fail to display the post links.
+* Fixed - The testimonials slider not aligned to the center
+* Some styling improvements and fixes

 = 1.2 =
 * New widgets - Responsive Tabs and Accordion of variety of styles